bitovi/academy/src/typescript/1-why-typescript.md

 myVariable = "2";
 ```

-JavaScript can call a function with a type it doesn't expect:
+JavaScript can call a function with a type it doesn’t expect:

 ```js
 function greeter(person) {